-Your dog’s gut bacterial community is an active system that changes in response to many factors in your dog’s day to day life.
-So, what should you do as a pet parent to take care of your dog’s gut bacteria?
+Your dog’s gut bacterial community is an active system that changes in response to many factors in their day to day life.
+So, as a pet parent what can you do to improve your dog’s gut health?

-Learn how the choices you make about your dog’s diet, health, and environment are connected to your dog’s gut bacteria and ways you can promote your dog’s gut health.
+Learn how your dog’s diet, health, and environment are connected to their gut bacteria and ways you can improve and support your dog’s gut health.

-When you feed your dog, you are actually feeding the bacteria in your dog’s gut.
+When your dog eats, you are actually feeding the bacteria in their gut.
 Providing your dog with a healthy diet is the best way to take care of your dog’s gut microbiome and therefore your dog’s health.

-There are hundreds of different dietary supplements available for dogs, with glucosamine (for healthy joints), multivitamins, fish oil (for a healthy coat), antioxidants, and probiotics being amongst the most popular.
+There are hundreds of different dietary supplements for dogs, with glucosamine (for healthy joints), multivitamins, fish oil (fatty acids for a healthy coat), digestive enzymes, and probiotic supplements for dogs.
 While most commercially available dog foods contain adequate nutrition for all of your dog’s gut bacteria, supplements are sometimes necessary and helpful.
 You’ll want to talk to your vet before giving your dog a supplement because some can be detrimental to your dog’s health or are downright unsafe.
-For example, vitamin A and vitamin D are harmful in high amounts - you wouldn’t want this to be in a multivitamin if it’s already in your dog’s food.
+For example, vitamin A and vitamin D are harmful to dogs in high amounts - you wouldn’t want this to be in a multivitamin if it’s already in your dog’s food.

 The bacteria in and on your dog are already really great at protecting your dog from getting sick, but taking care of your dog’s hygiene is your first line of defense.
 Regular grooming and bathing can help prevent infection.
 However, be mindful that these practices don’t disrupt your dog’s skin bacteria.
 For example, try using gentle products free from antibacterial ingredients (e.g triclosan).

-Because oral health is also foundational to your dog's health, it's important to brush their teeth regularly.
-Many dogs will develop gum disease, which has been linked to heart disease.
-In addition to brushing, consider a product like TEEF, which is added to your dog's water.
+Because dog oral health is also foundational to their health, it's important to brush their teeth regularly.
+Unfortunately, there is a link to heart disease in dogs with gum disease.
+In addition to brushing, consider a product like TEEF, which is a drinkable prebiotic added to your dog's water.
 It helps beneficial bacteria living in your dog's mouth outcompete bacteria associated with gum disease, improving breath and reducing inflammation in the gums.